Having enough tread on your tyres will keep you safe and on the right side of the law.

 UK law demands a minimum tread depth of 1mm across ¾ of the tread pattern with visible tread on the remaining ¼ for bikes over 50cc.

-Under 50cc requires all the grooves of the original tread pattern be clearly visible – if any grooves have worn smooth, your tyre needs changing.
+Under 50cc requires all the grooves of the original tread pattern to be visible – if any grooves have worn smooth, your tyre needs changing.

 Worn tyres will result in an immediate fail on your motorcycle MOT.
 Enough said!